bestia-dev/rust02_workspace_and_testing/README.md

 Things are changing fast.
 This is the situation on 2019-05-03.
+Read the `Last project` first: https://github.com/LucianoBestia/rust01_the_beginning
 # rust02_workspace_and_testing
 Learning Rust: how to use workspace, binary, library and testing.
-Read the first part first: https://github.com/LucianoBestia/rust01_the_beginning
 ## Workspace
 For Rust Workspace is a group of projects developed together.
 It is easy to make a binary (main.rs, executable) project.
 But it is not good for testing.